-Radiography Services in N. Virginia & S. Maryland
+Radiography in Northern Virginia and Maryland

 Radiography is a unique field of medicine that involves using radiation in order to produce diagnostic images of the body.
 These images are then interpreted to help medical professionals determine the cause of a patient’s symptoms, especially if those symptoms appear to stem from an internal issue.

 There is often a bit of confusion surrounding these two similar areas of medicine, primarily because one cannot exist without another.

 Individuals practicing in radiography, also known as radiographers, specialize in operating the machinery that is used to create detailed images of a patient’s internal tissues and structures.
 A radiographer is also responsible for prepping the patient prior to their examination by making sure that all safety protocols are properly completed.
 It is common for radiographers to be overseen or supervised by a radiologist.

 Once the imaging test is complete, the process moves onto its second step, which is where the radiologist becomes involved.
 A radiologist is a particular type of licensed medical doctor that has usually studied in a niche specialty for diagnostic imaging, such as pediatric radiology for scans of children and young adults, or neuroradiology for scans of the brain.
 Radiologists analyze these various diagnostic images and give detailed insights about their findings in order to reach a conclusion about the source of the patient’s concerns.
 Radiologists may also provide treatment for the identified condition if it pertains to their practiced specialties.

 Types of Imaging Tests Used at Radiology Imaging Associates

 Diagnostic radiology is an umbrella term that includes a wide range of different tests, scans, and examinations.
 Many patients have completed these types of tests before, as they are often used in everyday life such as at the dentist’s office, or by a chiropractor.